 Winters in Hong Kong are relatively mild compared to other places in the world, but it can still get quite chilly, especially at night.
 Although our dogs have a natural fur coat to protect them, they may still need some extra help to stay warm.
 Here are some ways to keep your furry friends warm in their bed this winter.
 Moreover, there're also some tips to keep your dogs warm in winter.

-Place their bed away from cold drafts
+Place their dog bed away from cold drafts

 Drafts are an often overlooked issue when it comes to bed placement.
 Cold air can get into the room through cracks in doors and windows, so keep your dog’s bed away from these areas.
 You can make or purchase draft stoppers to place underneath doors to further help keep the heat in.